Stuycs-K/project03-final-yangt/PROPOSAL.md

 Start the program as "user"
-Send messages to a specified user or group. (updates and displays last X lines of a file) Receive messages in real-time.
+Send messages to a specified user or group. (updates and displays last X lines of a file)
+    Edit last message if sent by self and not replied to yet????????
+Message format:

+[Name] | Time stamp
+<message> (one line max)
+Receive messages in real-time.

 # Technical Details: